 Specific Requirement Stated Purpose Applicability Effective Date and Regulatory Guidance Employer Action Required Insurance Identification Cards with Cost-Sharing Information Plans must include specific information on physical and digital member ID cards in clear writing.
 Cards must reflect any plan deductibles, OOP limits, and a phone number and website for assistance and further information.
 Advanced Explanation of Benefits (EOB) Plans must provide a participant with an advanced EOB for a service scheduled at least 3 days in advance or upon request.
 Provider must give plan an estimate of the anticipated charges.
 Plan must then provide advanced EOB to participant with: Provider network status; Contracted rate or INN info if provider is OON; Estimated charges; Cost-sharing obligations; YTD deductible and OOP info; Medical management info; Disclaimer stating info provided is only an estimate based on items and services reasonably expected to be provided.
 To ensure participants have current cost-sharing information readily available to them.
 Protect participants from unexpected medical costs by providing cost-sharing estimates prior to scheduled care.
 Group health plans (including grandfathered plans).
 Group health plans (including grandfathered plans).
 Plan years beginning on or after January 1, 2022.
 Section 107 of the CAA NSA.
 Compliance based upon good faith reasonable interpretation of law applies pending regulatory guidance.
 (FAQ #4) Original effective date: Plan years beginning on or after January 1, 2022.
 Section 111 of CAA NSA.
 DOL FAQs #5 and #6, issued August 20, 2021, delay enforcement pending issuance of guidance.
-FAQs About Affordable Care Act and Consolidated Appropriations Act, 2021 Implementation Part 49 Request for information published September 16, 2022: Federal Register: Request for Information; Advanced Explanation of Benefits and Good Faith Estimate for Covered Individuals Confirm that carrier or administrative service provider has or will issue cards that meet the new requirements and discuss any related fees.
-Confirm that carrier or administrative service provider is prepared to coordinate with providers to ensure the EOB is timely provided to participants who schedule services or upon request.
-Amend carrier or service contracts as necessary to incorporate the new requirements and to address related costs and potential liabilities in the event of inaccuracies.
+FAQs About Affordable Care Act and Consolidated Appropriations Act, 2021 Implementation Part 49 Request for information published September 16, 2022: Federal Register: Request for Information; Advanced Explanation of Benefits and Good Faith Estimate for Covered Individuals Confirm that carrier or ASO provider is issuing cards that meet the ID Cards requirements and discuss any related fees.
+Confirm that carrier or ASO provider is prepared to coordinate with providers to ensure the EOB is timely provided to participants who schedule services or upon request.
+Amend carrier or service contracts as necessary to incorporate the Advanced EOB requirements and to address related costs and potential liabilities in the event of inaccuracies.
 Monitor regulatory guidance for additional updates.
 Price Comparison Tool Plans must develop and maintain an online price comparison tool to enable participants to compare cost-sharing amounts for items and services from INN providers for a specific region.
 Plans must also make price comparison information available by phone.
 Enable participants to better shop for healthcare services and potentially lower overall healthcare expenditures.
 Group health plans (including grandfathered plans).
 Original effective date: Plan years beginning on or after January 1, 2022.
 Section 114 of CAA NSA.
 Per August 20, 2021 FAQs, enforcement delayed to plan years beginning January 1, 2023.
-Regulators to propose rules to assess if compliance with the TiC Cost- Sharing Tool could also satisfy the CAA Price Comparison Tool requirement.
-(FAQ #3) FAQs About Affordable Care Act and Consolidated Appropriations Act, 2021 Implementation Part 49 Discuss with carrier or administrative service provider the development of the tool and any additional related costs.
-Monitor regulatory guidance for additional updates.
+Regulators to propose rules to assess if compliance with the TiC Cost-Sharing Tool could also satisfy the CAA Price Comparison Tool requirement.
+(FAQ #3) FAQs About Affordable Care Act and Consolidated Appropriations Act, 2021 Implementation Part 49 1.
+Discuss with carrier or ASO provider whether TiC internet self-service tool can accommodate requests by phone in anticipation of possible consolidation of this CAA requirement with the TiC tool.
+2. Monitor regulatory guidance for additional updates.